Think you are all out of new ideas to save money? You might want to check out this list of simple ways to save money that contains over 50 tips!

 50 Simple Ways to Save Money

-It always seems that after the holiday fun begins to wind up, the focus turns to saving money and how we can make a better plan for the income we have coming in.
+It always seems that after the holiday fun begins to wind down, the focus turns to saving money and how we can make a better plan for the income we have coming in.
 We look for any kind of tip or trick that might shave a few dollars off of our budget or perhaps how we can cut back in a few of the areas that we indulged in through the previous year.

 If you are trying to find new or extra ways to save money this year, I’ve gathered a wonderful list of ideas that will help you out.
 Even if you already know these things, I hope that just seeing this list will give you the inspiration to add a handful of them into your routine so that you can start saving a few precious extra dollars and putting them towards something more important.

 1. Turn Your Thermostat Down by 1 Degree